ishanvyas22/fluentd-newrelic-docker/README.md

-# Forward docker logs to New Relic using Fluentd
+# Forward docker container logs to New Relic using Fluentd

 ## Usage